 Depending on who you are, these expenses are going to look different, but these are some ideas to get you started.

-Take the time to write down each unnecessary purchase and be totally honest with yourself about what is necessity and what is not.
+Take the time to write down each unnecessary purchase and be totally honest with yourself about what is a necessity and what is not.

 Write down each purchase and the total amount of money spent then add up your total amount spent on unnecessary purchases.